pip-services/pip-services-docs/content/en/getting_started/recipes/deployment_configuration/_index.md

 #### Controller

-Our controller is similar to the one defined in the tutorial “Three tier architecture”.
+Our controller is similar to the one defined in the tutorial "Three tier architecture".
 The only difference is that we define the _persistence variable as of type IMyDataPersistence.
 This will allow us to refer to our database independently of the specific cases.

 {{< tabsection >}}
    {{< include "./__code2_node.md" >}}